 Submit planning applications

-You can submit an application through the Planning Portal.
+You can submit an application through the Planning Portal via the button above.

 The benefits of applying online include: